becczor/8-bit-paint/README.md

 * Beautify generated code
 * Paste in code for generating an image to continue drawing
 * Create undo options
+* Chose hex or binary
+* Chose transparent color
+* Add favicon
+* Add background image to start
+* Change delimiter after starting to paint
-* Minimize empty areas in Bootstrap theme
+* ~~Minimize empty areas in Bootstrap theme~~
 * Add the painting functionality to theme